 Mastering demands a good ear, but how do you train your ear for mastering?
 Below we explore a quick top ten of tips and tricks to help fast track you to mastering mastering.

-Use ear training exercises and software to develop your ability to identify frequencies, compression and saturation types.
+Invest in Ear Training: Use ear training exercises or software to sharpen your ability to pinpoint frequencies and distinguish between different types of compression and saturation.

-Attend workshops, seminars, and masterclasses, to learn from experienced mastering engineers and gain new insights and techniques.
-We run our own paid classes at ESM.
+Learn from Experts: Attend workshops, seminars, and masterclasses to learn from seasoned engineers and acquire fresh insights and techniques.
+At ESM, we offer paid classes to extend your knowledge base.

 Collaborate: Work with musicians, producers, and engineers.
 Their varying approaches to mixing and mastering will provide invaluable perspective and experience.

 Mix at Lower Volumes: It helps in making better judgements about balance and EQ.
 Loud volumes can deceive your ears due to the Fletcher-Munson curve, which explains how our perception of frequency balance changes with volume.